Nortech

 from nortech import Nortech

-from nortech.core.values.asset import AssetInput
+from nortech.metadata.values.asset import AssetInput

 nortech = Nortech()